-The following tables provide a summary of Empire Life results by major product line for the three months ended March 31 for 2018 and 2017.
-A discussion of results is provided in the Product Line section of the MD&A (figures in MD&A may differ due to rounding):
+The following tables provide a summary of Empire Life results by major product line for the three months ended June 30 and year to date for 2018 and 2017.
+A discussion of results is provided in the Product Line section of the MD&A.